-His term of office shall end at the time of the first Church Council meeting after the second Annual General Meeting of the Church after his election, or at an earlier date and time if he resigns from office or is removed from office.
+Following his period of service, his term of office shall conclude at the end of the first Church Council meeting which follows the Annual General Meeting of the Church.
+His term of office may conclude at an earlier date and time if he resigns from office or is removed from office.